stfc/cloud-deployed-apps/docs/clusters.md

 ```

 This file contains the credentials for creating and managing that cluster on openstack
-MAKE SURE TO ENCRYPT THIS FILE BEFORE COMMITTING - see [Secrets](secrets.md)

 NOTE: the application credential must be created and valid for the project you want to create the cluster on
 NOTE: the application credential does not need to point to the same project that the management cluster is running on

 9. Make a PR and get it reviewed.

 10. Once merged, your new cluster should spin to life

 # Deploying a new environment